RarityBrown/blog/blog/AI/personal-benchmarks/NicheCodeBench.md

 - 二阶系统阶跃响应减幅振荡示意图，同时画出系统 bode 图。把 Damping Ratio (ζ) 和 Natural Frequency (ωn) 做成可调的。用 mathjax 实时显示系统函数
 - An interactive s-plane where left-clicking adds poles (for a physically realizable system, if poles are not real, they should be automatically added in conjugate pairs), and right-clicking adds zeros.
 The s-plane uses log-log coordinate axes (tick marks use engineering notation, e.g., 1k, 2k, 1M, 1G) to represent the real and imaginary parts.
 Plot the frequency response H(jω) in real-time (including magnitude response, phase response, DC gain, GBW, phase margin, and other information).
 - Smith chart, polar coordinates charts (Γ Plane and Impedance Plane), Cartesian coordinates charts (Γ Plane and Impedance Plane) one-to-one interactive correspondence + contour, with real-time incident and reflected wave demonstration.
 An interactive Smith chart explorer with corresponding polar and Cartesian charts with contours for both the Γ plane and impedance plane.
 The charts should be synchronized one-to-one.
 Plus real-time incident and reflected wave demonstration.
-- An interactive phased array demo
+- An interactive phased array demo.
+- An **interactive** demo for **principles** of BLDC and PMSM.
+So having only fancy animations is not enough and lengthy theoretical text is useless.
 - An Interactive Newton's cradle with adjustable number of balls and wire length.
 The UI should be extremely simple, but the physics must be extremely realistic, considering non-ideal factors such as resistance, etc.
 - Simulate the movement of multiple positive and negative charged particles within a square, with an electric field pointing to the right and a magnetic field pointing into the screen.
 The interaction forces between each particle need to be considered.
 - Build a real-time microphone spectrum visualizer, with historical data also displayed.
 Use color as intensity, with one axis being frequency and the other being time.
 Place the historical maximum, sub-maximum, current maximum, and sub-maximum values in real-time on the plane.
 And add a 3d chart side by side, use z axis to represent the intensity instead of color, x and y as frequency and time without three.js.